Wendy’s passions are travel, nature

 and editor and was previously a college professor and researcher with the Center for Environmental Journalism at the University of Colorado Boulder.
 Before getting her master’s in journalism and Ph.D. in media studies at CU, Wendy was a tour director in Alaska, Canada, the western U.S. and New England.
 She also worked in operations management and sales in the Alaska and Canadian Rockies tourism industry.

 Wendy enjoys arranging custom trips for private groups that she often accompanies, a pursuit that has taken her trekking in the High Caucasus of Georgia, into the Bolivian Amazon by dugout canoe, through the jungles of Nepal on elephant back, overland in Botswana by 4x4 Land Cruiser, and across 115 miles of Mongolian steppe on a horse, sipping fermented mare’s milk with nomad families on the way.
 Among Wendy’s magical wildlife encounters are snorkeling with sea lions in the Galapagos, getting sprayed by a humpback whale in Antarctica, and sitting face to face with a silverback gorilla in the Congo rain forest.
 Wendy chafes if she's stuck at home for more than a couple months at a time, which has helped her get to 56 countries, five territories, eight Canadian provinces and all 50 states.
-Mostly recently, she kayaked among epic icebergs at Nat Hab's Base Camp Greenland.
+Most recently, she kayaked among epic icebergs at Nat Hab's Base Camp Greenland.
 In addition to blogging for Nat Hab & WWF's Good Nature Travel

-, she also writes for the travel blogs of the Adventure Collection, Huffington Post, Budget Travel and Gaiam
+, she also writes periodically for the travel blogs of the Adventure Collection, Huffington Post, Budget Travel and Gaiam

 Wendy and her husband currently have a son and daughter in college, so it's a good thing she gets to feed her travel passion through her job,